CFHS code : BE43

 In 1858 Benjamin became the new master of the Cavendish Grammar School in Cavendish, Suffolk.
 The Suffolk and Essex Free Press reported from the school at the end of the year ‘everyone semed so thoroughly satisfied with the system of the newly appointed master…whose ability and cleverness in school management and his attention to his duties has made a marked impression upon the govenernor and feoffee whose choice agurs well for the success of our school’.
 However three years later the school went into receivership and as a result the contents were sold in May 1861 to pay creditors.
 The sale consisted of all the family’s private furniture (including handsome window curtains, 4 lounge chairs in Morocco, chintz furniture and bedding) as well as the school effects (800 volumes of books, valuable case of maps, 32 iron bedsteads and bedding, 50 pairs of blankets).
 The auctioneer advertised the sale as ‘the above house and school furniture has been purchased new, regardless of expense within the last three years, and will be sold without reserve’.

-It is not know what happened to Benjamin after he left Cavendish and he is believed to have died in Southwark, London in April 1877.
+It is not know what happened to Benjamin after he left Cavendish and before his death in Southwark, London and subsequent burial in Norwood Cemetery.

 Rebecca Ann Brown (née Courtney) (c.1823 – 21 January 1907)